zaiquiriw/gdv-rune-night/Vault Notes.md

 - Admonition: For advanced callouts
 - Paste URL into Selection:  A must have, allows you to highlight text then press ctrl+v to create a hyper link in that text.
 - Excalidraw: I want to learn how to use this for better note taking.
 One day!
+- Obsidian Git: Used to automatically push notes.
+More notes found in [[Vault Parity]]
+- Better Footnotes: In order to actually use footnotes a bit more effectively, this plugin just makes them more useful